-There are tons of “American journey” stories out there, and people constantly look for an angle for their own, often toward authoring a book or blog or such.
-Many of these aren’t particularly interesting, but Rinker Buck certainly can’t be called uninteresting in his choice of adventure: re-creating the Oregon Trail in modern times using the same style of ox-drawn covered wagon employed by the settlers.
+There are tons of “American journey” stories out there, and authors can struggle to find an interesting angle toward authoring a book or blog or such.
+Rinker Buck certainly can’t be called uninteresting in his choice of adventure: re-creating the Oregon Trail in modern times using the same style of ox-drawn covered wagon employed by the settlers.

-Overall, the book was entertaining and very well written, certainly worth a read both for the historical perspectives and to learn about a meaningful journey across America.
+Overall, the book was entertaining and very well written, certainly worth a read both for the historical perspectives and to learn about a meaningful trip across America.